 And remember, your health and the health of the people you love is the most important thing right now.
 Be sure to check in with the Centers for Disease Control for the latest news and advice.
 They’re updating their pages often, so check back regularly to make sure you’re up to date.

 What to Do If You Can’t Make a Mortgage Payment

 If you’re a Mr. Cooper customer and the pandemic has caused a financial hardship that will prevent you from paying your mortgage, we’re here to help.
 We’ve led the charge with federal agencies and housing authorities to make new assistance programs available for homeowners in need.
 While some details are still being ironed out, here’s what we can tell you:

 Short-term relief is available.
-If you are experiencing a financial hardship due to the pandemic, you have the option to temporarily pause your mortgage payments.
-This is called a forbearance.
+If you are experiencing a financial hardship due to the pandemic, we are offering payment relief for eligible customers, depending on what the owner of your loan allows.

-Remember, if your payment is due at the beginning of the month, you have time.
-You can begin the process online by filling out a Pandemic Forbearance Plan Request here.
-If possible, it’s best to continue making your mortgage payment and apply for forbearance when you need it.
+You can begin the process online by filling out a Pandemic Relief Plan Request here.
+If possible, it’s best to continue making your mortgage payment and apply for assistance when you need it.

 - You have lost work due to the pandemic.

 - You are caring for a sick family member and therefore can’t work.

 - You have experienced a significant decline in income due to the pandemic.